 - What does the LLB (Honours) involve?

 In addition to following the LLB course requirements, students enrolled on the honours programme will be required to complete a research paper (20 points) in their third year and a dissertation (40 points) in their final year.
-Honours students are also required to complete the Legal Research Methods paper as one of their elective choices.

 Yes.
-There are double degree structures in place which make it possible for students to complete the LLB with the Bachelor of Business, Bachelor of Communication Studies, Bachelor of Arts in just over 5 years.
+There are double degrees structures in place which make it possible for students to complete the LLB with the Bachelor of Business, Bachelor of Communication Studies, Bachelor of Arts in just over 5 years.

-- Is there a compulsory co-operative education work placement as part of the law degree?
+- Is there a compulsory Co-operative Education work placement as part of the law degree?